cypress-io/cypress-documentation/source/guides/references/migration-guide.md

 This guide details the changes and how to change your code to migrate to Cypress 5.0. {% url "See the full changelog for 5.0" changelog#5-0-0 %}.

-## Tests retry by default
+## Tests retries

-Test retries are on by default when running via {% url "`cypress run`" command-line#cypress-run %} in Cypress 5.0.

-This means that tests will automatically be re-run up to 2 additional times (for a total of 3 attempts) before potentially being marked as a failed test.
-Read the Test Retries doc for more information on how this works.
+Test retries are available in Cypress 5.0.
+This means that tests can be re-run a number of times before potentially being marked as a failed test.
+Read the Test Retries doc for more information on how this works and how to turn on test retries.

-Additionally, the {% url "`cypress-plugin-retries`" https://github.com/Bkucera/cypress-plugin-retries %} plugin has been deprecated in favor of test retries built into Cypress.
+The {% url "`cypress-plugin-retries`" https://github.com/Bkucera/cypress-plugin-retries %} plugin has been deprecated in favor of test retries built into Cypress.
 You can safely remove any code requiring this plugin.
+There's guidance below on how to migrate from the {% url "`cypress-plugin-retries`" https://github.com/Bkucera/cypress-plugin-retries %} plugin to Cypress's built-in test retries.

 ### Configure test retries via the CLI